Do you need to blow $400 on a set of bumpers, or are iron plates ok?

 These are horrible for deadlifting.
 They can rotate a tad as you lift, then when you set it down it hits a plate on a corner and wants to roll one direction or the other, maybe right into your shin.
-For multiple reps without stopping, you can’t do touch-and-gos on the floor for this reason.
+For multiple rep sets, you can’t do touch-and-gos on the floor for this reason.

-Ivanko revolvers have been used for deadlifts for decades.
+Ivanko “revolver” plates have been used for deadlifts for decades.
 Look at those huge holes!
 There’s more hole than plate.
 If these don’t break, nothing else should.

 I guess it’s the same principle by which a wheel with spokes holds up.
-As long as it’s engineered right, the limited amount of structure supports force on the edges.
+As long as it’s engineered right, the limited amount of structure supports some force on the edges.
 As the height increases, though, it seems obvious to me that the grip plate will eventually be the one to break first, right where the hole is.

 Dropping any iron plates from a couple feet high from a failed clean can be dicey, and dropping grip plates at that height is probably a gamble you shouldn’t make.

 If you’re pushing the bar overhead and going heavy with it, whether it’s jerks, snatches, or just overhead presses without the safety bars of a rack to catch it if you fail, you’re probably going to want bumper plates.